algorandfoundation/xGov/Proposals/xgov-103.md

 This project aims to transform vehicle rental/operation for members of society who have not previously been able to afford such a luxury.
 This is not the tokenization of assets explicitly, but a rather similar idea functionally.
 This is a methodicl business plan/implementation, not some attempted moonshot coin.
 The tokens are essentially stocks in the company that people have the opportunity to buy in on the ground floor.

 ## Team
 Managing Partner: B.A. of Business Administration with a degree in Business Management.
+I have plenty of skin in this project already.
 Technical Advisor: Ph.
 D in Computer Science and is a managing partner at the Burcamp Advisory Group in San Antonio, Texas.
 We will contract developers

 ## Experience with Algorand
 No programming experience as we are contracting a developer for the intial necessary smart contract.
 I, the managing partner, have been closely following Algorand's progress for almost 3 years now.